GBdeMiranda/brl_parliament_mcp/README.md

-# Brazilian Parliament MCP Server
+# Brazilian Congress MCP Server

-An MCP (Model Context Protocol) server that provides access to Brazilian Parliament legislative data, specifically enabling retrieval and analysis of Senate bills and legislative documents.
+An MCP (Model Context Protocol) server that provides access to Brazilian Parliament legislative data, specifically enabling the retrieval and analysis of Senate bills and legislative documents.

 ## Installation